 The Hospital operates under a Hospital Service Accountability Agreement ("H-SAA") with the LHIN.
-This agreement sets out the rights and obligations of the two parties including funding provided to the Hospital together with performance standards and obligations of the Hospital that establish acceptable performance results for the Hospital.
+This agreement sets out the rights and obligations of the two parties, including funding provided to the Hospital, and the performance standards and obligations that establish acceptable performance results for the Hospital.